Ask the Experts

 Fritz's career in electronics manufacturing has included diverse engineering roles including PWB fabrication, thick film print & fire, SMT and wave/selective solder process engineering, and electronics materials development and marketing.
 Fritz's educational background is in mechanical engineering with an emphasis on materials science.
 Design of Experiments (DoE) techniques have been an area of independent study.
 Fritz has published over a dozen papers at various industry conferences.

-effect can be a function of the solder mask, and the cleanliness of the PCB
+To minimize theeffect can be a function of the solder mask, and the cleanliness of the PCBprior to soldering.

 Capital Equipment Operations Manager